-The hike to Empire Bluffs delivers one of the most spectacular views in all of Sleeping Bear Dunes National Lakeshore, plus it’s a great activity to add to your Northern Michigan vacation must do list.
-The bonus is that the trail is doable by a wide range of people because it is relatively gentle (a couple of short slightly steeper parts) and only ¾-mile long (1.5 miles round trip).
+The hike to Empire Bluffs delivers one of the most spectacular views in all of Sleeping Bear Dunes National Lakeshore.
+Bonus: the trail is very doable.
+It’s relatively gentle (a couple of short, steep sections) and only 1.5 miles round trip.

 To reach the trailhead from downtown Empire, follow Wilco Road south and serpentine your way up the incline, tunneled in by thick maple forest on each side.
 Wind up the road and then swing right into the gravel lot.
 (As an alternative, you could walk this beautiful stretch from downtown Empire to add a couple of miles to the hike.)
 For the Empire Bluff hike, you will absolutely want water and a camera.
 Also, if a bit of chill in the air has you wondering about carrying a jacket, bring it, because the high, exposed bluff can be windy and notably cooler than the parking lot.
 Peruse the trail map tacked to the bulletin board for last minute info and then set out for the woods.